pertusa/ap/docs/ssl.md

 <!---ALTERNATIVE VIDEO, MEJOR CREO: https://www.youtube.com/watch?v=YPfUiOMYOEE --->

-## The Canonical Correlation Analysis Family: VICReg/BarlowTwins/SWAV/W-MSE
+## The Canonical Correlation Analysis Family

 The SSL canonical correlation analysis family originates with the Canonical Correlation Framework[@CCA].
 The high-level goal of CCA is to infer the relationship between two variables by analyzing their cross-covariance matrices.
+It includes methods such as VicReg[@vicreg], BarlowTwins, SWAV or W-MSE, among others.

 ### VicReg